cacao-org/cacao/README.md

     cacao

-To set up a cacao AO loop, use the cacao-setup script.
+To set up a cacao AO loop, use the cacao-loop-deploy script.
 Consult help with :

-    cacao-setup -h
+    cacao-loop-deploy -h

 ---